Mimi’s Café, a staple chain restaurant in California, has a whole new menu focusing on their original “French” roots.

 An array of new appetizers await guests at Mimi’s.
 The mussels were exceptionally popular with our table, as was a seafood crepe.
 One of the best appetizers we had was a brie cheese topped with fruit chutney.
 Served with bread and apple slices, this dish is the perfect fusion of sweet and spice.
 All of Mimi’s appetizers are reasonably priced and reasonably sized – they aren’t a “meal before a meal”, and this is an effective format.

-Main courses at Mimi’s feature a combination of Italian and French cuisine along with some standard comfort foods like pot pie.
-The Sole Meuniere served with potatoes and sautéed garlic spinach is reasonably priced and delicious.
+Main courses at Mimi’s feature a combination of Italian and French cuisine along with some standard comfort foods like pot roast, ribeye steak, meatloaf, roasted chicken, and grilled salmon.

 In terms of décor, the restaurant has been left virtually untouched.
 Rooms remain themed and retain their laid-back New Orleans-inspired vibe.
 Colorful napkins adorn the table with oversized utensils and a complimentary bread basket.